Coote Hedley: Survey of India

-Hedley returned to 19 Company once the war was over, and remained with them until 1903, and he continued in surveying duties with the Ordnance Survey until 1906.
-He was then appointed as an advisor to the Survey of India in order to modernise map production methods, following efforts by the previous Viceroy of India, George Curzon, 1st Marquess Curzon of Kedleston, and to reform the Survey.
-Although Hedley faced some resistance to the proposals he made, he was ultimately successful in achieving reform and the Geodetic & Research Branch of the Survey of India still holds in its archives, Notes on the organization, methods and process of the photo-litho office, Calcutta by Major W.C Hedley.
+Hedley returned to 19 Company once the war was over, and remained with them until 1903, continuing in surveying duties with the Ordnance Survey until 1906.
+He was then appointed as an advisor to the Survey of India in order to modernise map production methods, following efforts by the previous Viceroy of India, George Curzon, 1st Marquess Curzon of Kedleston, to reform the Survey.
+Although Hedley faced some resistance to the proposals he made, he was ultimately successful in achieving reform and the Geodetic & Research Branch of the Survey of India still holds in its archives, Notes on the organization, methods and process of the photo-litho office, Calcutta by Major W. C. Hedley.
 He returned to the United Kingdom, and the Ordnance Survey, in 1908, now concentrating on new colour printing techniques.
-He was promoted lieutenant-colonel on 27 May 1910.
+He was promoted to lieutenant-colonel in May 1910.

 General Staff and First World War

 Hedley was appointed a General Staff Officer, Grade 1 at the War Office on 20 September 1911, and took command of the Geographical Section General Staff, known as MO4.
 The MO prefix stood for "Military Operations" and in 1916 would be changed to "Military Intelligence".
-Hedley succeeded Charles Close who had been appointed Director General of the Ordnance Survey.
+Hedley succeeded Charles Close, who had been appointed Director General of the Ordnance Survey.
 The duties of the department were to provide to the British Army maps of all areas of the world—other than the United Kingdom, for which the Ordnance Survey was responsible, and India, which was the responsibility of the India Office, via the Survey of India.
-Its remit also extended to advising government departments on geographical matters, particular relating to international boundaries.
+Its remit also extended to advising government departments on geographical matters, particularly relating to international boundaries.

 In preparation for a possible war in Europe, Hedley directed that maps of France and Flanders be produced and stock-piled and that survey work should be carried out in strategically important locations such as Palestine and the Balkans.
-A mobile map printing section was also established prior to the break out of the First World War, Hedley drawing on his experiences providing maps in South Africa where the ability to produce maps locally had proved vital.
-He was promoted colonel in December 1913 and remained the technical advisor and manager for MI4 at the War Office throughout the war and he was influential in encouraging the development of sound ranging to survey enemy artillery positions.
+A mobile map printing section was also established prior to the break out of the First World War, with Hedley drawing on his experiences providing maps in South Africa where the ability to produce maps locally had proved vital.
+He was promoted to colonel in December 1913, and remained the technical advisor and manager for MI4 at the War Office throughout the First World War, being influential in encouraging the development of sound ranging to survey enemy artillery positions.

-Hedley was appointed Companion of the Order of the Bath (CB) in 1915, Commander of the Order of St Michael and St George (CMG) in 1917 and Knight Commander of the Order of the British Empire in 1919.
-He received the Legion d'Honneur, Ordre de Léopold and Officier of the Ordre de la Couronne as a result of his war service and retired in December 1920, having reached the upper age limit for service.
+Hedley was appointed Companion of the Order of the Bath in the 1915 Birthday Honours, Companion of the Order of St Michael and St George in the 1917 Birthday Honours, and Knight Commander of the Order of the British Empire in October 1919.
+He also received the Legion d'Honneur, Ordre de Léopold, and Officier of the Ordre de la Couronne as a result of his war service and retired in December 1920, having reached the upper age limit for service.